 About

-Opened in December 1998 by Doug “Bix” Biederbeck, he imagined a warm neighborhood place where people come before or after a movie or the theater; a place where diners could eat in an hour yet stay for several hours with friends.
-One featuring rustic food such as crispy roast chicken and good frites, a little (but not much) music playing, a good bottle of wine and a warm smile from the server.
+Since opening in December 1998, Doug “Bix” Biederbeck envisioned Florio as a warm neighborhood spot where people could enjoy a meal before or after a movie or theater outing.
+It’s a place where diners can savor a meal in an hour or linger for several with friends, featuring rustic dishes such as crispy roast chicken and perfectly cooked frites, complemented by good music, a fine bottle of wine, and a warm smile from the server.

 This is Florio.

-Doug is also the owner of the popular Bix Restaurant and Lounge in the Financial District as well as MarketBar located in the landmark Ferry Building.
+Doug is also the owner of the popular Bix Restaurant and Lounge in the Financial District.